JasonParentEAB/tutorial/README.md

 ### Writing a Functional Test

-A functional test (acceptance test) follows the scenario laid out in a user story.
+A functional test (acceptance test) follows the scenario laid out in a user case.
 It evaluates the system from the user's point of view.
 Functional tests are helpful because they allow us to mimic the behavior of a real user, and they can be repeated consistently over time.
 Do not write exhaustive functional tests that touch every possible interaction and cover every single outcome that can occur within a system.
 Instead, focus on the important aspects of a user experience, and write tests that encompass the most popular and direct set of actions that a user is expected to follow.
 In practice, a separate quality assurance (QA) team should evaluate the application for bugs.

 Leverage software like Selenium to drive the functional tests in Django.
 Selenium provides functionality that allows automated tests to interact with a browser in an authentic way.
 Examples include opening and closing browser windows, navigating to URLs, and interacting with on-screen components using mouse and keyboard events like a human user.